StudyHub-Bulgaria/doorguy/README.md

 ## Welcome to StudyHub's doorguy systrem

 Doorguy is an access control system.
-It allows subscribers to register and open doors by scanning a QR code at the door.

-This project has several components:

-* Web portal for user

-* Authentication backend to check if a given code has been signed

-* Small python script to control raspberry cameras and send requests for authentication

-* Discord bot to notify us about any components going offline / repeated access failures.

-### Architeture

-The authenticaiton system uses a server-client architecture.
-The webpage to manage subscriptions is a python Flask app.
-It can run on a different server than the auth system, as long as both can reach the same DB.

-The clients (Raspberry Pis) parse QR codes, send https requests to authentication backend, containing the info parsed from QR code.
-If the info matches a user uuid and is signed with correct ECC key ( to be discussed ) the client gets an OK response and the server requests the controller to open the door.
+It allows subscribers access a premises just with their mobile phone.

+### What is this about

+Loosely, the architecture is the following:

+We have a [Flask](https://flask.palletsprojects.com/). web for managing subscriptions, and an authentication service.

+You can deploy as many clients as you want, where the clients send JSON payloads to be authenticated by the service.
+If the payload contain valid tokens, the authentication service sends RPC to a door controller to open the door.

+In our case, we deploy clients as a raspberry PI with a camera next to a door.

+The user gets the QR code from the webpage, shows it to the camera.
+After parsing, the camera sends the token from the QR code to auth service.

 ### Folder Structure

-- webapp/ folder contains the web portal for registration and login
+- webapp/ folder contains the web portal for users

 - auth/ holds the service for authentication and user management.

-- door_interface/ has the TCP/IP interface stuff for the door controllers
+- door_interface/ will house the TCP/IP interface stuff for the door controllers

-- rp_client/ has the script running on the raspberries to scan QR codes and check against the auth backend.
+- client/ has the client code to scan QR codes and check against the auth backend.

 - docs/ holds developer documentation.

-- monitor_announce/ holds the discord bot interface and data
+- monitor_announce/ holds utility stuff for noitifcations - email, discord bot

-- .doorguy_config.toml is the main project config ( DB conenction strings, ports, IPs, etc)
+- a config.json file in the webapp folder holds all the server configurations ( DB conenction strings, ports, IPs, etc)

-- test_data/ contains some test QR codes and a database dump with test user data.

 ## How to run